 You’ll be pleased to hear that I won’t once be mentioning the tagline to a frankly overrated, poorly paced hit US super-hero drama, in this review.
 Start The Party: Save The World is Supermassive Games’ second furore into the Start the Party franchise, the first of which was one of the flagship Playstation Move titles and was on the receiving end of some very average reviews.
 If you’re unfamiliar with the franchise, in a nutshell its this generation’s answer to the EyeToy: Play games, only with notably less influence from Gorillaz.
 The Start the Party games are undeniably aimed at a young audience, what with the charmingly LittleBigPlanet-inspired visuals and the over-all tone of the game.
-As you may have already fathomed, this certainly isn’t a game for those with an ungodly amount of Prestige.

 Start the Party: Save the World premise is that a cartoonish super-villain -aptly named Dr. Terrible, not to be confused with Neil Patrick Harris- who is intent on causing mayhem and destruction through a series of mini-games.
 As the name heavily implies, the primary focus of this game is local multiplayer and more specifically with the help of your friends.
 The first issue is that mini-games of this nature are always going to deliver a short-lived gaming experience, especially when STP!STW! has such limited options in terms of gameplay.
 You can either play the minigames with in a party mode or alone and that’s it, no difficulty settings and nothing to be said for a competitive online mode.